Kazan: Heraldry

 The historical symbol of Kazan is the mythical dragon-like creature Zilant, often mentioned in legends.
 For example, when numerous snakes and reptiles severely hampered the development of the city, the hunters went in search of the King of snakes and defeated him, according to another version, the residents of the city bought off the giant snake with gold, after which all the snakes left the city.
 Another legend says that the giant dragon-like serpent always guarded the Khan's treasures, and that it still protects the hidden wealth before the capture of the city in the secret caves.
 Historically, it is true that snakes were once numerous in the Kazan region, but then their number has decreased dramatically.
 The first official coat of arms of Kazan was approved on 18 October 1781 and was described as "black snake under the crown of gold, Kazan, red wings, white field".
 In 1926, the country introduced a ban on such heraldry.
 In the 1980s, the coat of arms of Kazan began to reappear, and in the 1990s Kazan Zilant in various styles began to appear in print media.
 Modern graphics of the emblem and flag appeared in 2005—in a silver field on the green earth a black dragon with red wings and tongue, with gold paws, claws and eyes, topped with a gold crown.
 The shield is crowned with a Kazan cap.
 According to the traditions of heraldry, the dragon symbolizes power, wisdom and invincibility, the earth—life and wealth, the crown-development, and the cap above the shield-the capital of the city.

 Administrative and municipal status

-Kazan is the capital of the republic.
+Kazan is the capital of Tatarstan.
 Within the framework of administrative divisions, it is incorporated as the city of republic significance of Kazan—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of republic significance of Kazan is incorporated as Kazan Urban Okrug.